MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Networking/v3.0.0/Remove-AzureNetworkSecurityGroup.md

 ```

 ## DESCRIPTION
-The **Remove-AzureNetworkSecurityGroup** cmdlet deletes an azure_2 network security group from your subscription.
+The **Remove-AzureNetworkSecurityGroup** cmdlet deletes an Azure network security group from your subscription.

 ## EXAMPLES